google-deepmind/torch-dokx/doc/usage.md

 * **dokx-combine-markdown** - combine Markdown components into one markdown page for a package
 * **dokx-generate-html-index** - generate an index page for a set of packages in a documentation tree

+## Normal usage

+Install dokx:

+    luarocks install dokx

+Install packages with documentation:

+    dokx-luarocks install myPackage

+    OR

+    dokx-luarocks make myPackage-0-0.rockspec

+View documentation:

+    dokx-browse

-## Building a local documentation tree
+## Manually building a local documentation tree

-You can build a local documentation tree as follows.
+If you want more control, you can manually build a local documentation tree as follows.

     # Install documentation system
     luarocks install dokx

     # Create a directory for the documentation tree
     mkdir -p ~/myDocs